chrismojekwu/react-smartmultiparts/README.md

 <FormTwo ... select={[selectObj, selectObj2]}/>
 ```

+### Form Disable Message
+By default the form will display *Thanks!* after it is submitted you can supply your own message passing the "disabled" prop an object with a single key/value pair using "message".

 ### Required Attribute
 You can require applicable input types by using an exclamation point at the end of its field name string.